Mitta Miraasu: Reception

 Malini Mannath wrote for Chennai Online: "It is the same old storyline, same old incidents, practically the same old stars and the same old performances.
 The director tries to whip up excitement towards the end with some violent, bloody action scenes, but then it is a bit too late".
 Visual Dasan of Kalki wrote the director does have screenplay knowledge and he should apply it in a new story next time.
 Cinesouth wrote "Director Mu.Kalanjiam is still treading on the age-old path.
 He has selected the oft-repeated theme of wreaking vengeance at a time when Tamil Cinema is slowly forgetting the principle of tit for tat.
 The first half of the film is a testing period for the patience of the audience.
 As it is, the film takes off only in its second half".
-Alex won the Tamil Nadu State Film Award for Best Villain.
+Alex won the Tamil Nadu State Film Award for Best Villain and the Cinema Express Award for Best Villain.